 Why Hire A Workers’ Compensation Lawyer?

-Therefore, we strongly suggest that you consult with an experienced workers’ compensation attorney to fully explore and protect your rights in this complex area of law.
+We strongly suggest that you consult with an experienced workers’ compensation attorney to fully explore and protect your rights in this complex area of law.
 At Hoffman, Larin and Agnetti, PA, in accordance with the workers’ compensation law, our fees are paid by the employer/insurance carrier if we successfully obtain benefits for you.
 The only time you would be responsible for fees is if your case is settled for a lump sum.